jeka-dev/jeka/docs/tutorials/gui-getting-started.md

 Execute `./jekaw project#runJar` to run the bootable.jar

 !!!
 Note
-    As for _java project_, Springbooty projects can be scaffolded with _code.less_ flavor.
+    As for _java project_, Springboot projects can be scaffolded with _code.less_ flavor.